ShubhamTatvamasi/magma-galaxy/deploy/README.md

 sudo netplan apply
 ```

+**Update your values in `hosts.yml` file before running the playbook.**

 Deploy Magma orchestrator:
 ```bash
 ansible-playbook deploy-orc8r.yml
 ```
-> Note: update your values in `hosts.yml` file before running the playbook.
+> Note: After deployment is done it takes around 10 minutes to start the magma services.

 Create new user:
 ```bash